vmc9/BigDataProject/README.md

  instances already allowing binary classification without modifying the dataset.
 - Here we plan to use decision trees or random forrest to perform the classification task.
 ##### Multi-Class Classification
-- The second objective is to classify any instance of data as originating from a type of network attack.
-The dataset does not include attack type / botnet type / device type as labels, but these can be easily added and we can splice and bind the data into one or more dataset(s) that can be used for multi-class classification.
+- The second objective is to run a clustering algorithm on the data, and compare using the data labels to see the acuracy of the clusters
-- Here we plan to use k-means clustering to perform the classification task.
+- Here we plan to use kmneans to compare clustering with classification labels refering to the kind of data packet each data instance represents
+- Once clustering is complete, we can inspect the clusters and see their composition to determine if clustering was done according to labels in any way

 Successful classification in our first objective will help demonstrate that Big Data analysis techniques can be utilized alongside Machine Learning algorithms to detect incoming botnet attacks, and to label network traffic in an IoT context as dangerous or not.
 The generalizations of such findings could be applicable in many different scenarios considering the pervasiveness of botnet attacks and wide adoption of IoT devices.

- Successful classification in our second objective will help demonstrate that Big Data analysis techniques can be utilized alongside Machine Learning algorithms to identify network data as associated with a known attack pattern , or a known botnet.
+ Successful clustering in our second objective will help demonstrate that Big Data analysis techniques can be utilized alongside Machine Learning algorithms to identify network data as associated with a known attack pattern , or a known botnet.
 The generalization of such findings could be applicable in cyber forensics, threat detection , and threat mitigation.